 Our kittens are always vaccinated and dewormed, and treated for ear mites, fleas, etc when needed.
 We strive to adopt out the healthiest, happiest kittens we possibly can.
 Our kittens are eating dry kitten chow and using the litter box before adoption.

-Please don't be surprised or disappointed if we do not have a lot of very young kittens available.
+We do not have very young kittens available.
 Not only do we insist that our rescues have their first shots, we also want to make sure they are healthy and happy before going off to their new lives.
 Kittens receive their first vaccinations at 8 weeks of age; for this reason, we do not adopt out kittens younger than 8 weeks, as all our purrkins have their vaccinations started before leaving us.
 This often means that we have to keep them a bit longer, in order to treat health issues, monitor behavior or continue socialization.

 We also know their personalities, and do our best to make sure the match works for both pet and persons.
 When we ask questions--and we ask a lot!--we aren't trying to be invasive or put anyone on the spot.
 We just want to make sure that everyone thrives when a new family member enters the picture.
 We don't mind adopting to families with children or to the elderly, as long as the match works out for all concerned.
 Actually, we love to brag on our kid-friendly kitties!